corbtastik/mongodb-on-k8s/mongodb-local/README.md

   -n mongodb
 ```

-__step-9__

 Next we need to add a Kubernetes ConfigMap to configure the connection to the Ops Manager endpoint and Project.
-The Project will be created if it doesn't exist and this is where MongoDB objects managed by Kubernetes will show up.
+The Project will be created if it doesn't exist and this is where MongoDB objects managed by Kubernetes will reside.

 ```bash
 kubectl create configmap ops-manager-connection \